lephong/minet/tutorial/tutorial2.md

 # Tutorial 2: Adding a new layer and a loss function

-The purpose of this tutorial is to get used to implementing layers and loss functions using matrix notations.
+The purpose of this tutorial is to get used to implementing layers and loss functions using matrix notations and [jblas](http://jblas.org/) functions.

 *Note that: following [pytorch](pytorch.org) and several other deep learning libraries, an instance is represented by a *row* vector.